Partial Fraction Decomposition Integration Problems with Solutions: A Complete Tutorial

 Our integral is then

-Next, use linearity to split the integral into four integrals as follows:
+Next, we use linearity to split the integral into four integrals as follows:

-Now, we complete the square in the third and fourth integrals, which gives
+Now, we complete the square in the third and fourth integrals.
+To begin, we write 10 as 9 + 1, which gives

 In the second integral, let \( u = x^2 + 6x + 10 \), then \( du = (2x + 6)dx \).
 For the third integral, let \( v = x + 3 \), then \( dv = dx \).
 In the fourth integral let \( x + 3 = \tan{\theta} \), then \( dx = \sec^2{\theta} d\theta \).
 Substituting into the integrals, we have